AUV-IITK/electrical-systems/Atmega2560/Readme.md

 The files contains the scematic and the PCB layout done in KICAD and would be updated from time to time.

 Updated schematic for PCB, added LED and linked footprints for various elements used in the circuit.
-Also added two folders for footprints usde in the circuit.
+Also added two folders for footprints usde in the circuit. **2560_Footprints** contains the files for predefined footprints available in KICAD. the other **Molex_Connector** contains the footprints of molex connectors to be used in the project.